NFL still considering scheduling options, Week 18 unchanged

 Hamlin’s recovery is moving in “a positive direction,” two days after the 24-year-old player had to be resuscitated on the field, his marketing representative said Wednesday.

+The Bills were scheduled to hold team meetings and a walkthrough practice without any media availability on Wednesday.
+They are expected to resume practice on Thursday.
+The Patriots returned to practice Wednesday but pushed back their media availability to Thursday.

+“It’s really important that we just keep the pulse of the coach and the players, and don’t get in front of that,” an emotional Vincent said.
+“And we’ll allow (Bills coach) Sean (McDermott) and his team and his staff and the players, which are the most important thing here, to guide us if we have to make that decision collectively with the club and what’s best for Sean and his team and the players.”

-NFL executive Jeff Miller said there has been no decision on whether to resume the Bills-Bengals game at a later date.
-A decision will be made in the coming days.
-The outcome of the game has major playoff implications because the Bills (12-3) entered Monday night as the AFC’s No. 1 seed.
+NFL executive Jeff Miller said a decision on whether to resume the Bills-Bengals game at a later date will be made in the coming days.
+The outcome of the game impacts the AFC playoff structure because the Bills entered Monday night as the No. 1 seed.

+“There’s a lot of considerations in place there and a lot of people that we want to consult with, including the clubs involved, before that decision is final,” Miller said.

 The Bengals (11-4) have a one-game lead over Baltimore in the AFC North and also are in the mix for the top seed.
 The Kansas City Chiefs (13-3) surpassed the Bills for the No. 1 seed, pending the result of Buffalo’s game against Cincinnati.